microsoft/semantic-kernel/docs/decisions/0022-planner-telemetry-enhancement.md

 1. Logs are modified more frequently.
 2. Log configuration will affect what telemetry the libraries produce.
-3. More difficult to correlate telemetry items when in query time.
+3. More difficult to correlate telemetry items during query time.

 ## More Information